bitovi/academy/src/technology-consulting/5-communication.md

 - How can you frame your use of LLMs to highlight its benefits while making sure that human expertise is still valued?
 - What steps can you take to ensure that the use of LLMs recording tools does not compromise client confidentiality?
 - What criteria should you use to decide when LLMs recording is or isn’t appropriate for a client meeting?

-### Exercise: Effectively using tools

-TODO: take some communication written by LLMs and improve it.

 ## Effective use of LLMs in communication